aalokaily/OT_indexing_based_on_base_suffixes/README.md

-# Searching for a string under any internal node in suffix trees
+#A Novel Nonlinear Index for Logarithmic Search Time for Any String under Any Internal Node in Suffix Trees
 Suffix trees are key and efficient data structures for solving string problems.
 A suffix tree is a compressed trie containing all the suffixes of a given string of length $n$, constructed in linear time.
 In this work, we introduce an algorithm to build a nonlinear index that enables finding any string of any length under any internal node in a suffix tree in $O(\log_2 n)$ time.

 ------------------------------------------------------------- Prerequisite ---------------------------------------------------------------